 AIIB will support projects where the application of technology delivers better value, quality, productivity, efficiency, resilience, sustainability, inclusion, transparency or better governance along the full project life cycle.

-Given the economic impact of the digital economy and the role it will play in our future society, the Asian Infrastructure Investment Bank (AIIB or the Bank) sees a clear need to support its development and with it, the underlying Digital Infrastructure.
+Given the economic impact of the digital economy and the role it will play in our future society, AIIB sees a clear need to support its development and with it, the underlying Digital Infrastructure.

 Infrastructure for Tomorrow sets a clear mission for AIIB by requiring that all investments across infrastructure and other productive sectors should align and add value through one or more of the following four thematic priorities.